radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ![CSV Data Source](Media/csv-option.jpg "Image showing CSV template")

 Enter the properties for the CSV data source.
-Select the "Default CSV Location" if you uploaded the CSV file through File Manager to the recommended location.
-If the CSV file is in other location, select the "Custom CSV Location" and enter the path after `jdbc:relique:csv` using a ":" to separate the driver from the path.
+Select the **Default CSV Location** if you uploaded the CSV file through File Manager to the recommended location.
+If the CSV file is in other location, select the "Custom CSV Location" and enter the path after `jdbc:relique:csv` using a **:** to separate the driver from the path.

 ![CSV Data Source Properties](Media/csv-data-source.jpg "Image showing CSV Data Source Properties")